 According to Bryn Mawr College, psychedelic hallucinogens target the areas of the brain that regulate cognition, sensory perception and emotions.
 In effect, these drugs interact with the brain’s chemical system in such a way as to disconnect communications between the brain and the body.
 When this happens, the brain enters into its own self-constructed reality.

-Call our toll-free helpline at 800-609-2774 for information on hallucinogen-specific drug treatment options.
+Call our toll-free helpline at 800-609-2774 (Who Answers?) for information on hallucinogen-specific drug treatment options.

 Similarities Between LSD, Mushrooms and Pot